spenser-brinkman/jeopardy/README.md

 stretch goals:

+    do not ask questions that reference music, pictures, or videos

     define method to validate that a category is populated with questions that have point values and that have answers (if invalid, could make a method based on Fetcher.fetch_six_categories that only gets one new category)

+    validate user answers to (closely) match actual answers

     allow user to decline set of categories based on year given